davidluna-fn/recorder-variability-EAI/README.md

 For more information and details on how to use the code, refer to the Jupyter notebooks in the `notebooks` directory.

+## Authors:
+- David Luna-Naranjo
+- Juan D. Martínez
+- Camilo Sánchez-Giraldo
+- Juan M. Daza
+- José D. López (Corresponding Author)

+This repository contains the code and data used in the analysis presented in the article titled "Decoupling Recorder Variability from Spatial and Temporal Variation of Ecological Acoustic Indices."

-For any questions or inquiries regarding the article or the code, please contact the corresponding author, José D. López, at josedavid@udea.edu.co.
+For any questions or inquiries regarding the article or the code, feel free to open an issue in this repository, send an email to davidluna.fn@gmail.com, or contact the corresponding author, José D. López, at josedavid@udea.edu.co.